joyboseroy/indus_decipher/README.md

 a null that already has real order-1-and-2 structure built in, the way it clearly separated from bigram-only and no-dependency nulls at order 3.

+The precise, defensible summary, worth stating exactly rather than in
-Read plainly: this project's evidence for real sequential structure is validated specifically at order 3, and genuinely inconclusive, not refuted, at order 4 and beyond.
-Building 4-gram and 5-gram null generators to chase this further is probably not worth the effort without a specific reason to expect a real order-4 effect first; the data as it currently stands is most simply read as saturating around order 3.
+shorthand: **evidence for higher-order sequential structure is statistically validated at order 3, relative to independently generated no-dependency and first-order Markov controls; evidence beyond order 3 is currently inconclusive, not absent.** An earlier draft of this section used the phrase "saturating around order 3," which reads as a positive claim that structure stops there.
+That overstates what a negative result can show: the order-4 negative gain is equally consistent with real order-4 structure that estimation limitations (sparsity, even under Kneser-Ney, at this corpus size) simply cannot detect yet, not with structure being genuinely absent.
+Building 4-gram and 5-gram null generators to chase this further is probably not worth the effort without a specific reason to expect a real order-4 effect first, which is a claim about priority, not about what the data has established.
 If a future finding (a structural or archaeological hypothesis) predicts a specific order-4+ pattern, that would be a reason to revisit this with a targeted test rather than another blind extension of the curve.

 Run it yourself with `python3 experiments/dependency_order_curve.py`.